skolacode/website/Readme.md

 ## Get Boiler Plate

-CLick at branch and choose a v0.0 tag, clone it and enjoy.
+Click at branch, select tag tab and select the tag with boilerplate-vXX tag.
+1. e.g: boilerplate-v1.0
+2. They will be few tag for boiler plate, choose the latest one

 ## Boiler Plate Features

-1. axios - for API
+1. axios - for handle API
 2. react-cookies - for store cookies
 3. unstated - handle state managment
 4. react-router-dom - handle route management
 5. UI Framework, I leave it to you guys to decide
+6. Google Analytics - use it with react-ga

+## Code Commenting Style

+1. '**', this code need to be deleted
+2. '>', indicate where I get this knowledge / refer from
+3. 'TODO:' the todo jobs that need to be done

 ## Learn More